cyrenajs/cyrena/README.md

   }
   ```

-1. When it finds a function as a VDOM child, it's interpreted as an _inline component_.
+4. When it finds a _function as a VDOM child_, it's interpreted as an _inline component_.
 Powercycle will invoke the component with the sources object and collects its sinks, just like as it were a component element:

   ```jsx
   function main (sources) {